Large Language Models Hallucination: A Comprehensive Survey: Hallucination Detection

 \textbf{Answer-based Methods.} Manakul et al. \cite{manakul2023selfcheckgpt} introduced SelfCheckGPT, which utilizes self-consistency to detect LLMs' hallucination.
 This approach examines various techniques, including BERTScore similarity, question-answering consistency, n-gram probabilities, NLI, and prompt-based evaluation to assess the consistency of the generated text.
-The key idea of this approach is that if a response is factual, then repeated queries to the same prompt with slight randomness should give consistent responses, whereas hallucinated content would give responses with high variability.
+The key idea of this approach is that if a response is factual, repeated queries to the same prompt with slight randomness should yield consistent responses, whereas hallucinated content would yield highly variable responses.
 Li et al. \cite{li2024think} introduced a comprehensive answer evaluation framework called think twice before trusting (T3).
 This approach prompts the model to generate multiple candidate answers, reflect on each one, and provide justifications.
 It then compares these answers to assess their relative trustworthiness, aiming to reduce overconfidence in incorrect outputs and improve the reliability of the final prediction.
-Experiments across multiple tasks and LLMs show that T3 substantially improves hallucination detection AUROC score and calibration compared to prior self-consistency and confidence-based baselines.
+Experiments across multiple tasks and LLMs show that T3 substantially improves the AUROC for hallucination detection and calibration compared to prior self-consistency and confidence-based baselines.
+More recently, SelfElicit \cite{liu2025long} detected hallucination in long-form text by decomposing them into statements and evaluates each one using calibration-based fact-checking.
+The model predicts True/False/Not Sure and the confidence of “False” serves as a hallucination score.
+The approach then elicits reflective thoughts conditioned on this evaluation and stores them in a knowledge hypergraph, which provides contextual semantic information for subsequent statements.
+A self-consistent, NLI-based conflict-resolution mechanism is applied to detect and mitigate contradictions, preventing hallucination snowballing.

 \textbf{Question-based Methods.} SAC3 \cite{zhang2023sac3} extends self-consistency by incorporating semantic-aware cross-checking, including question perturbation (question rephrasing) and cross-model verification (output comparison across different LLMs) to detect points where self-consistency fails.
 These techniques address question-level hallucinations, where a model consistently generates incorrect but plausible responses, and model-level hallucinations, where there are inconsistencies between models.
 Yang et al. \cite{yang2025hallucination} further advance self-consistency-based detection with MetaQA.
 This approach utilizes metamorphic relations, such as synonym and antonym prompt mutations, to systematically alter queries and evaluate LLM responses for factual consistency.
 This technique outperformed SelfCheckGPT in zero-resource settings.
 Similarly, Xue et al. \cite{xue2025verify} present a two-stage methodology that integrates self-consistency with cross-model consistency.
 Their approach initially uses conventional self-consistency detection.
 Followed by a verifier LLM to validate ambiguous responses.